andyjakubowski/kingly-site/src/v1/tutorials/password-meter-using-graph-editor.md

 - the label between the *weak* node and the *strong* node is *typed [letter and numbers?] \n / display strong password screen*
 - the label between the *strong* node and the *strong* node is also *typed [letter and numbers?] \n / display strong password screen*
 - the label between the *strong* node and the *done* node is *clicked submit \n / display password submitted screen*
-- apply the hierarchic layout again -- this time, instead of clicking *Ok*, click on *Dock* -- this will set a panel on the left side, with a play button.
+- apply the hierarchic layout again.
+This time, instead of clicking *Ok*, click on *Dock* -- this will set a panel on the left side, with a play button.
 Click that play button to activate the hierarchic layout.
 Docking a layout is practical if you are going to use it several times.

 The result is not very readable: